-Morse designed The Conquest of Granada using a mixture of Arts and Crafts, Arabic, Moorish, and Persian ornament.
+A leading New York late nineteenth century book-cover designer, Morse studied at the Woman’s Art School of the Cooper Union, then under John La Farge before working for Louis C. Tiffany as a painter and designer of stained glass.
+In 1887 she began to concentrate on book-covers, fufilling eighty-three commissions for New York commercial publishers by 1905.
+To complement the text of The Conquest of Granada, Morse used a mixture of Arts and Crafts, Arabic, Moorish, and Persian ornament.
 The cover is bound in white plain-weave cloth, stamped in green, pink, and gold.
-This book and its companion publication, The Alhambra, also by Irving, are two of the most elaborately produced gift books designed by Morse.
-Both volumes have illustrated endleaves and ornamental page borders that were possibly designed by Morse.
-An example of this book cover was included in Morse's exhibit in the Woman's Building at the World's Columbian Exposition (Chicago, 1893).
-The Museum's book cover is a publisher's production or proof case, inscribed "Alice C Morse."
+This book and its companion publication, "The Alhambra," also written by Washington Irving, are two of the most elaborately produced gift books designed by Morse.
+An example of this cover was shown at the Woman's Building at the World's Columbian Exposition at Chicago, in 1893.